Exclusive Interview with the LIBRA Behind-the-Scenes Team: Unveiling the Truth Behind the Argentine Presidential Coin Harvest

 Hayden Davis:

 I would say "no" (Coffeezilla is shocked).
 From the perspective of sniping, many times we snipe to prevent other snipers from entering… By the way, I am not a developer; I don't even know how to snipe.
-If you put me in front of a computer and asked me to figure out how to snipe, I wouldn't even know how to operate; I have never done bots, and I don't know those skills.
+If you put me in front of a computer and asked me to figure out how to snipe, I wouldn't even know how to operate; I have never done bot work, and I don't know those skills.

 Host (Coffeezilla):

-But you sniped Libra; your words are from the project's perspective, but Dave says that was your personal funds.
+But you sniped LIBRA; your words are from the project's perspective, but Dave says that was your personal funds.

 Hayden Davis:

 This was just a mistake under pressure.
-I mean, if there was a mistake, it was because… in that particular situation, all I did was use that money… When it returned to the market, it would flow back through another wallet… That sniping money is project money; that's how we operate.
+I mean, if there was any mistake, it was because… in that particular situation, all I did was use that money… When it returned to the market, it would flow back through another wallet… That sniping money is project money; that’s how we operate.

 Part 10: Continuing to Shift Blame to "Snipers"